Demoscopy

 BarcelonaA growing number of Catalans believe that the influx of immigrants into the country should be curbed.
 Specifically, almost two out of three citizens are in favor of limiting their arrival (63.7%), a figure that has increased by almost 20 percentage points compared to two years ago.
 This is one of the findings of the latest survey by the Institute of Political and Social Sciences (ICPS), published this Tuesday.
 The survey was based on 2,000 face-to-face interviews conducted between October 13 and November 22, 2025, with a margin of error of 2.2%.
 The director of the institute, Oriol Bartomeus, emphasized that this figure is almost identical to that of 1993.
 "There is a short-term worsening, but not if we compare it to the long term," he said, after noting that in the last twenty years the foreign population "has increased tenfold."

-Why has the number of people who believe that immigration should be limited increased again in the last two years?
+Why has the number of people who believe immigration should be limited increased again in the last two years?
 According to Bartomeus, it's due to "the agenda effect," meaning that this issue has been placed at the center of political debate, projecting "negative opinions."
-If we break down this opinion by political party, it's among Junts voters where the opinion that immigration should be curbed is growing the most.
+If we break down this opinion by political party, it's among Junts voters where the view that immigration should be curbed is growing the most.
 "We associate this with the emergence of Aliança Catalana," Bartomeus said.
-Aliança voters are, in fact, the ones who most strongly demand barriers to immigration, followed by those of Vox, PP, and Junts.
+Aliança voters are, in fact, the most vocal in demanding entry barriers for immigrants, followed by those of Vox, the PP, and Junts.

 Cargando